kaixih/tf_op_graph/README.md

     conv_bias_relu_model, (n, c, h, w), "remapper_conv_bias_relu.png",
     ['remapper'])
 ```
-The above example generate the op graphs before and after the `remapping`
+The above example generates the op graphs before and after the `remapping`
 optimization.
-In the generated graphs, we do a simple graph identity check so
-that the nodes only in the "before" graph will be colored to "green" and the
-nodes only in the right graph are "red".

-Note, at this point we only support three optimizers: `remapper`, `layout`, and
+Note, at this point we only support three optimizers: `remapper`,
-`arithmetic`.
+`layout`, and `arithmetic`.
 There are many sample codes in [examples](examples).
-For example,
-this sample will generate the following graph.
+For example, this sample will generate the following graph.

+## Plotted Graphs
+In the generated graphs, we conduct a simple graph identity check so that the
+nodes getting changed will be highlighted:

+* <span style="color:green">GREEN</span>: The nodes appear only in the "before"
+  graph.
+* <span style="color:red">RED</span>: The nodes appear only in the "after"
+  graph.
+* <span style="color:grey">GREY</span>: The nodes get deleted from the "before"
+  graph.

+Note: usually the green nodes are transformed to the red nodes.
+In addition, the
+plotted graph supports the control edges (in dashed lines) and port numbers (if
+they are not 0s).

+## Samples
 ```bash
 python examples/remapper_conv_bias_relu.py
 ```